choldgraf/threader/README.md

 Easy Twitter threads with Python.

 ## Installation

+You can install threader with `pip`:

+`pip install threader`

-Currently the only way to install is by cloning this repository to your computer and then running either:
+Alternatively, clone this repository to your computer and then run either:

 `python setup.py install`

-or running
+or run

 `pip install -e path/to/cloned/folder`

-This will hopefully change in the future.

 ## Usage